everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### get_start_args

-Returns a dictionary of start arguments passed via CLI.
+It returns a dictionary of the start arguments that were passed via the command `hardpy start --arg`.

 The `get_start_args` function can be called from any test case to access dynamic start parameters.